kibook/s1kd-tools/s1kd-newdml/README.md

 OPTIONS
 =======

--d &lt;defaults&gt;
-Specify the 'defaults' file name.

--p
-Prompts the user for any values left unspecified.

 -\# &lt;code&gt;
 The data management list code of the new DML.

--n &lt;issue&gt;
-The issue number of the new data module.

--w &lt;inwork&gt;
-The inwork number of the new data module.

--c &lt;sec&gt;
-The security classification of the new data module.

--N
-Omit the issue/inwork numbers from filename.

--b &lt;BREX&gt;
-BREX data module code.

--I &lt;date&gt;
-The issue date of the new DML in the form of YYYY-MM-DD.

--v
-Print the file name of the newly created DML.

--f
-Overwrite existing file.

 -$ &lt;issue&gt;
 Specify which issue of S1000D to use.
 Currently supported issues are: